napoknot21/pyrat-proj/README.md

 # PyRat Project

+Course of algorithmics and graph theory, structured around a maze game, in which you program a character (a rat or a python) to go grab pieces of cheese faster than an opponent.
+This course is intended for the 1st year students of IMT Atlantique.

 ## Prerequisites
 Ensure you have ```git``` and the lastest version of ```Python3```.
 If you haven't, you can download git [here](https://git-scm.com/downloads).